massimobonanni/DevOpsTime-Bicep/README.md

 You need to create the secret in the repo and copy the previous JSON inside it.
-To know how you can create a secret in GitHub repo, follow the tutorial <a href="https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository" target="_blank">here</a>.
+To know how you can create a secret in GitHub repo, follow the tutorial [here](https://docs.github.com/en/codespaces/managing-codespaces-for-your-organization/managing-encrypted-secrets-for-your-repository-and-organization-for-github-codespaces#adding-secrets-for-a-repository).